horw/open-telemetry-slides/open-telemetry-slides.md

 It has now become a chain of blocks, with something new in the middle.
 These are collectors.

 Collectors perform the same tasks: they receive, process, and export data.
-Therefore, we can add additional logic to them.
+We can add additional logic to them, like filtering, batching.
+You can send data in batches to reduce network load.A collector serves as our gateway to access the observability backend.

-They serve as our gateway to access the observability backend.
+Here you can see two collectors, it will be clear why soon.

 We can modify this architecture.
 Logically, nothing changes, but there are physical implications.
-Our server needs to send data, and the network is usually not our best friend due to high latency.
+Our server needs to send data, and the network is usually not our best friend due to network latency.
 Therefore, we can place our System and Collector as a Sidecar on one physical server.
 This way, our System doesn't need to worry as much about data transfer; let the Collector handle it.

 Workflows are not always as straightforward as in this example.
 -->